neptuo/AspNet.Navigation/README.md

 ```

+Sample web application (in the src/sample) contains usage of all features, including route constraints.

 ## Route registration

 The registration process is pretty straightforward, just add the model to the route collection using extension method: